BoltonStudios/easy-zillow-reviews/README.txt

 = Limitations =

-**Important**: Follow the [Zillow's Review API FAQ](https://www.zillow.com/howto/api/faq.htm) guidelines including:
+**Important**: Follow Zillow's [guidelines](https://www.zillow.com/howto/api/faq.htm) including:

-* Show the approved Zillow logo on your website where reviews appear.
+* Show the Zillow logo on your website where reviews appear.
 You can disable the logo in Settings > Easy Zillow Reviews and add it elsewhere adjacent to the reviews per the [Branding Guidelines](https://www.zillow.com/howto/api/BrandingRequirements.htm).
 * Show the Zillow Disclaimer where reviews appear.
-You can disable the disclaimer in Settings > Easy Zillow Reviews and add it elsewhere (such as in the footer).
+You can disable it in Settings > Easy Zillow Reviews and add it elsewhere (such as in the footer).
 * No local storage of reviews.
 This plugin pulls reviews from Zillow using your Bridge API Access Token or ZPID.
 * No more than 1,000 calls to the API in a day. *Easy Zillow Reviews* shows an error message to help identify the problem if Zillow blocks your Access Token or ZPID for any reason.
 Zillow may permit more calls upon request to <api@bridgeinteractive.com> or <mortgageapis@zillow.com>.